princelamar509/princelamar509/README.md

 - 🌱 I’m currently learning SQL...
 - 💞️ I’m looking to collaborate on project...
 - 📫 How to reach mrmadeus1@gmail.com
-- ⚡ Fun fact: ... self taught / Actor
+- ⚡ Fun fact: ... self taught / Inspire Actor

 <!---
 princelamar509/princelamar509 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.